Why is tracking organic and viral mobile app installs difficult?

 - Login to your iTunes Connect account.

-- Go to App Analytics section and select the app you want to track.
+- Go to App Analytics section and select the app you want to measure.

 - Select Sources tab.